-A similar case was reported in New Delhi in 2014, when a 19-year-old woman showed up at a hospital’s outpatient department with pain her in lower abdomen, fever and burning sensation when she urinated.
+A similar case was reported in New Delhi in 2014, when a 19-year-old woman showed up at a hospital’s outpatient department with pain in her lower abdomen, fever and a burning sensation when she urinated.
 A scan showed a fused mass — her kidney — in her pelvic cavity.

 In another case reported in Jordan last year, a 32-year-old man showed up at a clinic with abdominal pain.
 An ultrasound and a CT scan showed that his kidney was one flat, nearly rectangular mass located on the right side of his abdomen.

 A more common type of kidney fusion is called the horseshoe kidney, in which the lower sides of two kidneys fuse during the early stages of development and form one U-shaped organ.
 There’s also the L-shaped kidney, in which an abnormal kidney is positioned horizontally and attached to the bottom of the normal one.
 In some cases, one kidney goes directly below the other, forming a vertical organ.

 Having a fused kidney does not mean the organ will fail, and doctors generally don’t recommend invasive surgeries to correct it.
 Kidney functions tend to be normal, and since most people don’t show symptoms, doctors prefer regular checkups to make sure the kidneys are functioning properly.